 Investment Assets for Self-employed in Spain

-You may have heard of investment goods/ assets at some time, but do you really know what they are and how they affect your business?
-In today’s post, we are going to analyze them according to the two taxes that are mainly affected, the VAT and the IRPF.
+You may have heard of investment assets or goods at some time, but do you really know what they are and how they affect your business?
+Today’s article will analyze them according to the two taxes that are mainly affected, the VAT (IVA) and the IRPF (income tax).

-Investment goods are considered to be those assets that are used to develop your activity or as an instrument of work for a period of not less than one year.
+Investment goods are considered assets used to develop your activity or as an instrument of work for a period of not less than one year.

 What is the use of having investment goods?
-Thanks to declaring affection these, you can practice a series of reliefs that insurance will somewhat alleviate the costs of your business.
-One of the necessary requirements is that the assets appear in the accounting books-registration of your company.
+Thanks to declaring these goods as related to your activity, you can benefit from reductions that will alleviate your business’s costs.
+One of the main requirements is that the assets appear in the accounting books-registration of your company.

-However, the presumption increases to 100% in most cases of mixed vehicles used in the transport of goods, passenger transport, driving schools, commercial agents and surveillance services.
+However, the presumption increases to 100% in most cases of mixed vehicles used in transporting goods, passenger transport, driving schools, commercial agents and surveillance services.

 What is this for?
-If you have your car designated to your activity you can get 50% VAT (or up to 100%, depending on your effect) of gasoline bills, tolls, parking, etc., not so bad, right?
+If you have your car designated to your activity, you can deduct 50% of VAT (or up to 100%, depending on your effect) on gasoline bills, tolls, parking, etc., not so bad, right?

 Those assets that are susceptible to separate use and independent of the rest can be considered as designated to the activity regarding the IRPF.

-To conclude, the purchase or acquisition of fixed assets is not charged as a direct expense in the same financial year, but is done through amortizations along some years, the subject of which we will also discuss later.
+To conclude, the purchase or acquisition of fixed assets is not charged as a direct expense in the same financial year but is made through amortizations over some years, the subject of which we will also discuss later.

 Tags: deductible expenses freelancers Spain, examples of investment assets, expenses freelancers Spain, freelancers in Spain, investment assets, investment assets freelancers Spain, investment assets self-employed Spain, Spanish VAT for freelancers, taxes for freelancers in Spain, taxes in Spain, VAT in Spain